SwanHubX/SwanAPI/README.md

 A fast machine learning project [cloud/local] API tool.

-## Intended function
+## ⬆️Intended function

 1. One-stop packaging of deep learning images

 - Simply write configuration files and inference files
 - No worries about installing mainstream machine learning libraries such as PyTorch, TensorFlow, Transformers, etc.
 - No worries about GPU environment configuration such as CUDA, cudnn, etc.
 - The image runtime will run a high-performance API service for easy invocation.

-2. Push images for cloud hosting
+1. Push images for cloud hosting

-3. Generate local debugging GUI interface and API documentation.
+2. Generate local debugging GUI interface and API documentation.

-## Requirements
+## 📚Requirements

 - Paython3.7+
 - Docker.
 SwanAPI uses Docker to create containers for your models, and before you can run SwanAPI, you need to[Install Docker](https://docs.docker.com/get-docker/)。